 “The driver for growth for CLI has been (its) mid-market and economic segment, Casa Mira.
 This brand gave CLI a great advantage,” said Philstocks Financial Inc. research associate Piper Chaucer Tan.

-CLI’s operations and geographic revenue path is not only Cebu.
+CLI’s operations and geographic revenue path are not only Cebu.
 It spread in strategic VisMin cities.
-These include Bacolod, Iloilo and Davao.
+These include Bacolod, Iloilo, and Davao.
 Shares of property firm Cebu Landmasters Inc. (CLI) remained resilient despite the coronavirus disease 2019 (Covid-19) global pandemic.